VHS Revival revisits one of the most influential sci-fi movies in all of cinema.

 Sarah Connor – Should I tell you about your father?
 Boy, that’s a tough one.
 Will it affect your decision to send him here, knowing that he is you father?
 If you don’t send Kyle, you can never be.
 God, a person can go crazy thinking about all this…

 Sarah is first confronted by Arnie’s cyborg assassin during the iconic scene at the Tech Noir nightclub, which is a masterclass in dramatic tension.
-It is here that our disbelieving protagonist first realises the true extent of her predicament, as the seemingly menacing Kyle Reese suddenly becomes her saviour, a barrage of bullets halting the T-800 as Connor stares helplessly at the intoxicating red light of her true pursuer’s laser-sight pistol.
+It is here that our disbelieving protagonist first realises the true extent of her predicament as the seemingly menacing Kyle Reese suddenly becomes her saviour, a barrage of bullets halting the T-800 as Connor stares helplessly at the intoxicating red light of her true pursuer’s laser-sight pistol.
 After the cyborg awakens, Connor is torn between a seemingly indestructible monster and a potential lunatic, her unwillingness to accept such a life-altering occurrence leading her into the arms of the police, who are just as willing to write Reese off as a nut job and prematurely end her nightmare.

 The Terminator opened a lot of doors for a lot of people.
 It is also a wonderful movie, and certainly one of the most groundbreaking science fiction stories to ever grace the silver screen.
-Some believe its blockbusting sequel to be the superior movie, and in many respects they have a point, but I like to think of each as two completely different productions attached to the same central story, both of which achieving their goals flawlessly, which is the most we can ask from any movie.
+Some believe its blockbusting sequel to be the superior movie, and in some respects they have a point, but I like to think of each as two completely different productions attached to the same central story, both of which achieving their goals flawlessly, which is the most we can ask of any movie.

 ‘T2’ is an exhilarating slice of blockbuster action, groundbreaking for its special effects and uniquely humorous in its approach.
-Like Cameron’s other flawless exercise in sequel making, Aliens, it defies our expectations, taking a character of colossal menace and transforming him into a humane and likeable entity, and although the director’s cut proved laborious for large segments, the original theatrical release is flawlessly paced and infinitely rewatchable.
+Like Cameron’s other flawless exercise in sequel making, Aliens, it defies our expectations, taking a character of colossal menace and transforming him into a humane and likeable entity, and although the director’s cut would prove laborious for large segments, the original theatrical release is flawlessly paced and infinitely rewatchable.

 Its predecessor is a very different animal; a bleak, dystopian nightmare which triumphs as an exercise in pure, visceral terror.
-Punctuated by a nihilistic score of synthetic chaos, its grainy, low-budget production creaks with authenticity, resulting in one of the most iconic movie villains of our time.
+Punctuated by a nihilistic score of synthetic chaos, its grainy, low-budget production creaks with authenticity, resulting in one of the most fearsome movie villains of our time.
 There may be no separating the two in the minds of many, which is a wonderful notion in itself, but for me the original is the more important movie, one which left an indelible mark on cinema, and whose enduring influence will be felt for many years to come.